 Still, there’s no reason to go down with the ship.

-Most conversations in this job are planned.
+Most conversations in your job are planned.
 Even the most surprising of chats with the gaffer in the boardroom you probably know are coming.
 And whilst the term ‘planning prevents piss poor performance’ is a cliche, it’s definitely true in this case.

 For all the bad news and negativity mongering you may have ahead of you, planning’s a real possibility.